 Part archaeologist, part crofter, part firefighter, part coastguard, Chris does it all.
-But what drove this Englishman to the northern extremities of Scotland and convinced them to start a new life in the Shetland Islands?
+But what drove this Englishman to the northern extremities of Scotland and convinced he and his wife to start a new life in the Shetland Islands?

 "I was born and grew up roughly 25 miles north of London.
 Every year, my family would make the trip to Arran, so our summers would be spent, fishing, bird watching and cycling in Arran and Kintyre, Islay and Gigha.
 My love for Scottish islands was born then!”